Legendrian skein algebras and Hall algebras: Legendrian skein algebras

 \subsection{Tangles}

 Formally, a \textbf{graded Legendrian tangle} is a graded Legendrian link $L$ in $J^1[0,1]\cong [0,1]\times\RR^2$ with boundary in $\{0,1\}\times\RR\times\{0\}$.
 We will refer to them simply as \textit{tangles}, and generally use the front projection to depict them.
 The front projection is also implicit in the language used below: The positive $x$-axis points to the right, the positive $z$-axis points up.
 Denote the left (resp. right) boundary of a tangle $L$ by $\partial_0L\subset\RR$ (resp. $\partial_1L\subset\RR$).
-These are subsets of $\RR$ with grading: a labeling of the points by integers.
+These are subsets of $\RR$ with grading, i.e. a labeling of the points by integers.
 Besides vertical composition --- stacking --- of tangles, there is a horizontal composition, well-defined up to isotopy, for tangles $L_0$, $L_1$ with matching ends, i.e $\partial_1L_0$ isotopic to $\partial_0L_1$.

 \begin{remark} One way of summarizing the situation is to say that there is a braided monoidal category whose objects are finite graded subsets of $\RR$ up to isotopy and morphisms from $X$ to $Y$ are graded Legendrian tangles $L$ up to isotopy with $\partial_0L=X$ and $\partial_1L=Y$.
-Composition in this category is horizontal composition of tangles, while the monoidal product is given by vertical composition. \end{remark}
+Composition in this category is horizontal composition of tangles, while the monoidal product is given by vertical composition.
+This monoidal category has an equivalent description in terms of an object of $D^b(\mathbf k)$ with a pair of complete flags in the derived sense.
+For more details see~\cite{haiden_flagstangles}. \end{remark}

 All tangles are obtained from the following \textbf{elementary tangles} under vertical and horizontal composition.